lukecollier/lukecollier.dev/content/_index.md

 # Your own data
 [extra]
-heading = "Luke Collier"
-tagline = "Software Engineer"
 +++

+# About Me

 I'm a Software Engineer based in Manchester working for BookinGo, Booking.com's travel wing.
 I'm passionate about performance and correctness.
-I've worked on the web application for the company for over a year leading performance ehancements and pushing new and innotive tech.
+I've worked on the web application for the company for over a year leading performance ehancements and pushing new and innotive tech such as rendering using svelte, using the cdn.